mozilla/addon-sdk/static-files/md/dev-guide/addon-development/package-spec.md

 * `icon64` - the relative path from the root of the package to a PNG file containing the icon64 for the package.
 By default, this is `icon64.png`.
-If the package is built as an XPI, this is used as the add-on's icon to display in the Addon Manager's add-on details view.
+If the package is built as an XPI, this is used as the add-on's icon to display in the Add-ons Manager's add-on details view.

 * `license` - the name of the license as a String, with an optional URL in parentheses.